 Laundry was once done by hand, using natural cleaners commonly found in your back yard, but today it’s an industrial production involving not only advanced electronics and motors, but also a huge array of chemical additives that are very commonly used in homes around the world.
 Although healthy and “eco” smart alternatives are becoming big sellers, it’s happening slowly.
 People just don’t think about how all that powder gets caught in the fabric of your clothes and is directly sprinkled onto your skin over time.
 Your clothes are effectively SPONGES carrying all those industrial strength detergents (and worse!) around town, pressed against your skin.
 Remember skin is the largest organ of the body, and things are absolutely absorbed into your skin.
 In a big way.

-First of all, dryer exhaust DOES contain carbon dioxide, which is a very dangerous odorless gas, which also comes out of your car’s exhaust pipe and WILL kill you if you are in an enclosed space with dryer exhaust pumping in.
-On top of that you have detergents and fabric softeners and there is where it gets really scary (and murky).
+Then at the end of the production is the dryer exhaust, which does contain carbon monoxide, which is a very dangerous odorless gas, which also comes out of your car’s exhaust pipe so this is very bad if you are in an enclosed space with dryer exhaust pumping in.
+On top of that you have detergents and fabric softeners and there is where it gets really murky and absolutely toxic gas.

 You are not exposed to a couple chemicals here, you are exposed to a LONG list of toxic chemicals.
 Way more than one or two, and the worst part is that NO studies have ever been done on these various chemical cocktails that are without question being pumped out into the dryer exhaust that is basically a chemical shitstorm by any estimation or measurement.